 Noneseniscal, silly, and bizarre, Mamma Mia is starting to become a tour-de-force franchise that dabbles in the madness.
 There were even moments of emotions that tug at your heart-string.
 Director Ol Parker has done a fantastic job at taking everything we loved from the first film, making us overdose on it, and sending us off on our merry way.
 It’s a captivating and altogether amazing production of sheer perfection.

 Mamma Mia!
-Here We Go Again is out 20th July!
+Here We Go Again is on DVD & Blu-Ray now!